 - encourage your child to perform in front of others – family or friends

-- load up a playlist with a huge variety of music and regularly listen to it in the car on the way to school or the supermarket
+- load up a playlist with a variety of music and regularly listen to it when in the car

 - sing along together to songs on the radio